Email Marketing: The Complete Guide 2026

 Effective e-commerce email marketing is based on intelligent segmentation:

-- RFM analysis (Recency, Frequency, Monetary): Segment customers by purchase timing, purchase frequency, and revenue
+- RFM analysis (Recency, Frequency, Monetary): Divide customers by purchase timing, purchase frequency and revenue

-- VIP customers (top 10% by revenue): Exclusive previews, early access, and personal attention
+- VIP customers (top 10% by revenue): Exclusive previews, early access and personal support

-- One-time buyers: Focus on the second purchase -- statistically the most difficult one
+- One-time buyers: Focus on the second purchase -- statistically the hardest

-- Product category: Those who buy outdoor products do not want fashion recommendations
+- Product category: Someone who buys outdoor products does not want fashion recommendations

 KPIs for e-commerce email marketing: